Survey Arno’s life

 Psychological stats

-Miscellaneous observation
+Miscellaneous observations

-Roles - past, present or future
+Roles — past and present

 • baker / cook / brewer / winemaker